Is Zinc Oxide Good for Skin? 2025 Skincare Essential Revealed

 Physical vs. Chemical Protection

-Chemical sunscreens absorb UV rays and convert them into heat, while zinc oxide reflects UV rays like a shield.
-This is why it is more suitable for sensitive or allergy-prone skin.
+Chemical sunscreens absorb UV rays and change them into heat and zinc oxide deflects UV rays like a ray shield.
+This is the reason why it suits sensitive or allergy skin.

 Safety and Sensitivity